Custom Cricket Bats: Balancing Weight, Size, and Performance

 • Rounded Toe: A rounded toe aids in digging out yorkers and is often considered more comfortable for running between the wickets due to the way it slides.

 • Squared Toe: This design is believed to increase the bat's surface area, making it advantageous for players looking to play straighter shots.
-It also sits better for players who take a front-on stance.
+It also suits players who take a front-on stance.

 • Semi-Rounded Toe: A middle-ground between the two, offering a balance of benefits.